 Some of the town's smaller boutiques and retailers can be found in Railway Street, including womenswear shop Ruby, mobile shop shop EE and Roberto Gerrards menswear.

 Service retailers in Railway Street include Barclays Bank, David Perkins commercial estate agency and Toni & Guy hairdressers.

-A pair of traditional English cafes can also be found - Hertford Café and Rose Cafe.
-Pubs and bars on the other side of the street include The Duncombe Arms and The Snug, both of which have outdoor seating.^ Top of page ^
+Pubs and bars on the other side of the street include The Hertford Bell and The Snug, both of which have outdoor seating.^ Top of page ^

 St.Andrew Street & Old Cross

-At the western end of the town is St.Andrew Street, once famed for it' antique shops, of which only two remain.
+At the western end of the town is St.Andrew Street, once famed for its antique shops, of which only two remain.

-Along St.Andrew Street you'll find beauticians, a B&B, chemist and vape shop.
-On the other side of the road is a hairdresser, photographer and a shop selling hairy hands.
-Two of the businesses in St.Andrew Street are named after TV comedy characters played by actor Leonard Rossiter!
+Along St.Andrew Street you'll find beauticians, a chemist, vape shop and tailors.
+On the other side of the road is a hairdresser, photographer and a vintage shop.

 Restaurants at this end of town include Il Vino (Italian) and Baan Thitiya (Thai).
 Real Ale enthusiasts flock to The Old Cross Tavern, an award-winning free house.

 St.Andrew Street is also notable for a Georgian letter box and a pair of pear trees.